 About

-Runyon’s photographs are held in collections in The Philadelphia Museum of Art, The United States Information Agency in Washington DC, and The Mellon Bank Corporate Collection.
-His work was recently included in Streets of Philadelphia: Photography 1970-1985 at the Philadelphia Print Center, the first overview of street photography made in Philadelphia during the 70s and 80s and in Philadelphia Photographers 1975-1985, at the Santa Bannon Fine Art Gallery.
-He has been the recipient of numerous awards and recently was awarded a faculty research grant to pursue his most recent body of work
+Runyon’s photographs are held in major collections, including the Philadelphia Museum of Art, the National Portrait Gallery, the United States Information Agency, and the Mellon Bank Corporate Collection.
+His work has been exhibited widely, including in Streets of Philadelphia: Photography 1970–1985 at the Philadelphia Print Center and Philadelphia Photographers 1975–1985 at Santa Bannon Fine Art Gallery.
+He received several faculty research grants in support of his ongoing work.